 When a child is born into the world, we take the opportunity as a congregation to bless it.
 When we stand there with the child in our arms, we know that many experiences await the child during the course of its life.

 Children have many hopes and expectations.
 We know that in this world children will also encounter disappointment, pain and sorrow.
 But should those of us who participate in blessing these little ones also be among those who bring them pain and disappointment?
 Let us answer a resounding “No!
 Never!”

 In Job 6:15 it is written: “My brothers have dealt deceitfully like a brook.”
-And in verses 18-20 it continues: “The paths of their way turn aside, they go nowhere and perish.
+And further: “The paths of their way turn aside, they go nowhere and perish.
 The caravans of Temalook, the travelers of Sheba hope for them.
 They are disappointed because they were confident; they come there and are confused.”
+Job 6:18-20.